rishamD/rishamD.github.io/README.md

 ## FAQs
 - Question - Why is Markdown better than a word processor? <br> Answer - Because Markdown is better for websites and it is free unlike Word's abysmal HTML exports.

-- Question - Why did my Jekyll theme not apply? <br> Answer - One reason maybe the code has a typo(in _config.yml) or the website is still building (I had another problem where i had spaces after my code in _config.yml, remving them fixed the theme for me).
+- Question - Why did my Jekyll theme not apply? <br> Answer - One reason maybe the code has a typo(in _config.yml) or the website is still building (I had another problem where i had spaces after my code in _config.yml, removing them fixed the theme for me).

 ## Additional Resources
 - Guide [ReadMeGuide](https://www.makeareadme.com/).